porsche-design-system/porsche-design-system/packages/storefront/src/pages/news/migration-guide.md

 ### Segmented Control:

-- Prop `background-color` is deprecated.
+- Prop `background-color` is deprecated, has no effect anymore.

 ```diff
 - <p-segmented-control background-color="background-surface">